microsoft/fluentui/packages/react-textarea/Spec.md

 ## Variants

-- TextArea has six variants:
+- Visual variants
   - `Filled Darker`: TextArea has a gray background and no outline.
   - `Filled Lighter`: TextArea has a white background and no outline.
   - `Underline`: TextArea has a gray background and a line on the bottom.
   - `Outline`: TextArea has a white background, outline, and a line on the bottom.
+- Behavior variants
   - `Disabled`: TextArea has a gray background, gray text, outline, and interaction is disabled.
   - `Read Only`: TextArea has a gray background, gray outline, and typing is disabled.